How does it work

-Using the Ninja Forms Integration and Inbox add-on at the same time
+Using the Ninja Forms Integration and Email Piping add-on at the same time

-If you configure Ninja Forms to send an email of with the submitted form to an admin and you are using the Inbox add-on (which enables Email Piping) to import email messages as tickets, then please make sure that the emails sent from Ninja Forms are not being sent to the same email Inbox is importing emails from or make sure that they land to folder other than the one Inbox is configured to import emails from, to ensure that emails sent from Ninja Forms won’t be imported as new tickets.
+If you configure Ninja Forms to send an email with the submitted form to an admin and you are using the Email Piping add-on to import email messages as tickets, then please make sure that either the emails sent from Ninja Forms are not being sent to the same email WPHelpDesk is importing emails from, or that they land in a folder other than the one Email Piping is configured to import emails from.
+These steps will ensure that emails sent from Ninja Forms will not be imported as new tickets.

-How tickets created via Ninja Forms will look like
+How to identify tickets created via Ninja Forms

 In the Tickets listing, tickets that were created via Ninja Forms will show a different icon other than the usual ticket one, as depicted below.
 They will still look and behave like regular tickets that are created via the built-in form.